Canon 1D X vs Sony A7R

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not provide wifi capability.

-Both the 1DX and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the A7R have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the 1DX and A7R can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D X or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X: